 A number of metals have low solubility in freshwater and marine water but have been found to be toxic at concentrations above their solubility limit.
 Therefore, the derivation of guideline values for those metals included data for which toxicity was at least in part due to particulate (precipitated) metals.
-Examples include iron(III) in marine water (solubility < 0.03 $\mu$ g/L; Liu and Millero 2002), iron(III) in freshwater (solubility < 0.05 $\mu$ g/L; Phippen et al. 2008), chromium(III) in freshwater (solubility < 5 $\mu$ g/L; Rai et al. 1989) and aluminium in marine water (solubility ~500 $\mu$ g/L; Angel et al. 2016).
+Examples include iron(III) in marine water (solubility < 0.03 μ g/L; Liu and Millero 2002), iron(III) in freshwater (solubility < 0.05 μ g/L; Phippen et al. 2008), chromium(III) in freshwater (solubility < 5 μ g/L; Rai et al. 1989) and aluminium in marine water (solubility ~500 μ g/L; Angel et al. 2016).

 For iron and chromium, the DGVs are above the solubility limits under oxic conditions and neutral pH.
 Measuring total metal concentrations to compare with these DGVs requires a method that discriminates between precipitated metals and metals in mineralised forms that are not likely to be bioavailable.
 This is normally a cold, dilute acid (pH-2) extraction (e.g. as per US EPA 1991) that will solubilise precipitated metal oxyhydroxides, including those that become adsorbed to other substrates such as mineralised forms or particulate (or colloidal) organic matter (Markich et al. 2002).
-A total-recoverable-metals analysis (concentrated acid digestion) should not be used, as this will overestimate the precipitated metals fraction by also including the digested mineralised forms, potentially leading to false exceedance of the DGV.
+A total-recoverable-metals analysis (concentrated acid digestion) should not be used, as this will overestimate the precipitated metals fraction by also including the digested mineralised forms, potentially leading to false exceedance of the DGV (Ryan et al. 2019).
 At least in the case of iron and chromium, 0.45-μm sample filtration is not a recommended step, as it will exclude precipitated metal that might be contributing to toxicity, potentially leading to false compliance with the DGV.

 A recent study by Balsamo Crespo et al. (2023) demonstrated that a 2-hour extraction of an unfiltered sample at pH 2 adequately discriminated non-mineralised iron in freshwaters.
 These results were subsequently confirmed in another study specifically commissioned to address public comments on the iron in freshwater DGVs relating to the appropriate chemical analysis method, although a 16-h extraction period was recommended (ANZG 2024).
 Another study by Rodriguez et al. (2019) reported that, for the analysis of aluminium in freshwater, a pH-4 extractable fraction best correlated with the toxic fraction.
-However, there is currently no accepted standard analytical method that employs a pH-4 extraction.
-Moreover, for iron, Balsamo Crespo et al. (2023) found that the pH 2 method performed better than the pH 4 method.
+While a standard method for the pH-4 extraction for bioavailable aluminium in freshwater has been developed (ASTM 2024), it has not been validated for marine water samples.
+For iron, Balsamo Crespo et al. (2023) found that the pH 2 method performed better than the pH 4 method.
 In marine waters, buffering to pH 4 is possible but difficult (due to the carbonate buffer system having large pH changes around pH 4) and has yet to be fully investigated.
 Acidifying to pH 2 is less problematic.
 Consequently, until further validation studies on the most appropriate sample treatment are published, the pH-2 extraction method described in ANZG (2024) is adequate for sparingly soluble metals in both freshwaters and marine waters.
 There is a low risk of toxicity if the pH-2 extractable fraction does not exceed the DGV, but there is potential for toxicity if the DGV is exceeded.